nyzss/minishell/README.md

 - ~~[heredoc] Refactor and initiate heredoc before exec~~
 - ~~[heredoc] currently the here_doc fails to unlink itself~~
 - ~~[builtin] `exit -100` and `exit +100` should work~~

+#### Noes for cd and pwd

+1. everytime you cd somewhere, it always replace the env OLDPWD with the current PWD. and replace PWD with the new directory locatioin.
+2. missing err message of ```chdir: error retrieving current directory: getcwd: cannot access parent directories: No such file or directory``` if cd from a dir that is removed.